Hunt Lecture Legacy

 Endowed Lectures

-The Foundation is raising funds to support several endowed lectures to be given at the annual meeting of the Wound Healing Society.
+The Foundation is raising funds to support several endowed lectures to be given at our annual meeting.
 Lectures can be given by a clinical scientist and/or a basic scientist focused on improving wound care or wound healing.
 The goal of this campaign is $100,000 for each lecture to be endowed.

 View Lecturer Bio